illumitacit/policies/content/privacy.md

 We do not store content uploaded during runtime execution of Macros on our site or from our plugins (e.g., Chrome Extension, Google Editor Add-on, Microsoft Office Add-on) on our servers.
 Content uploaded in this manner is only used at the time of upload to provide the intended services of running prompts with third-party language models.
-However, our [third party service providers](#when-we-access-or-share-your-information), may keep this content for a limited time for specific limited uses.
+The uploaded content is combined with stored content in the Macros to construct the prompt for third-party language models, and sent to our [third party service providers](#when-we-access-or-share-your-information) for execution.
+Our third party service providers may keep this content for a limited time for specific limited uses.
 For example, OpenAI stores content used for their language model for up to 30 days to detect abuse.

 To learn more about how each service provider uses your data, please refer to their policies listed in the [When we access or share your information](#when-we-access-or-share-your-information) section.